guidebee/asx_gym/README.md

   python update_stock_data.py
 ```

-This script retrieves new stock data and ASX index data. the data is updated daily
+This script retrieves new stock data and ASX index data. the data is updated weekly.

 # Update company Info